Maren Morris: Issues with the country music industry

 Morris has been an advocate for making the country genre more equitable for fellow artists.
 She has commented on the inequalities particularly between white and black artists in the genre.
 In her 2020 Country Music Association Awards acceptance speech, Morris named several black artists who helped make the award possible including Mickey Guyton, Linda Martell, and Brittney Spencer.

-Support for LGBTQ+ rights, feud with Brittany Aldean, and backlash in conservative media
+In early 2021, Morris spoke out against country artist Morgan Wallen when a video surfaced of him using the N-word, a racial slur.
+Morris said that she and her son received death threats after her comments on the incident.

-In August 2022, Morris replied to an Instagram post made by Brittany Aldean in which she thanked her parents for not changing her gender after she went through a "tomboy phase".
-Both Morris and other country music singers including Cassadee Pope perceived Aldean's comments as transphobic.
-While interviewing Brittany Aldean, Fox News Channel host Tucker Carlson referred to Morris as a "lunatic country music person."
-In response to this comment, she sold T-shirts through her website featuring the phrase "lunatic country music person" and the telephone number of the Trans Lifeline.
-She also said that proceeds from the shirts would be donated to GLAAD.
-In September 2022, she partnered with GLAAD to design a new T-shirt in honor of Spirit Day.
-In November 2022, she only briefly attended the Country Music Association Awards despite being nominated, saying that she did not feel comfortable going.
-In 2022, during her public disagreement with country singer Jason Aldean and his wife Brittany, Aldean name-dropped Morris on his concert on Nashville, and waited as his crowd booed Morris's name.
+In August 2022, Morris and other country music singers including Cassadee Pope criticized Brittany Aldean, wife of singer Jason Aldean, as transphobic after Aldean published an Instagram in which she said "I'd really like to thank my parents for not changing my gender when I went through my tomboy phase".
+Morris referred to Aldean as "Insurrection Barbie" and a "Karen".
+Tucker Carlson referred to Morris as a "lunatic country music person" on Fox News Channel; in response, Morris sold T-shirts through her website featuring the phrase "lunatic country music person" and the telephone number of the Trans Lifeline, with proceeds from sales of the shirts donated to GLAAD.
+In September, she partnered with GLAAD to design a new T-shirt in honor of Spirit Day.
+In October, Jason Aldean mentioned Morris at his concert in Nashville, and waited as his crowd booed Morris's name.
+In November, Morris only briefly attended the Country Music Association Awards despite being nominated, saying that she did not feel comfortable going.

-An opinion piece by Lauren DeBellis Appell, published by Fox News, stated that Morris is a "proponent of child sex change surgeries and obsessed with allowing drag queens to shake their stuff in front of kids" and called her an "enraged Karen" and an "extreme leftist".

-Leaving country music industry due to misogyny and racism

-Morris told Los Angeles Times in September 2023 that she planned to leave the country music industry.
+Morris told Los Angeles Times in September 2023, that she planned to leave the country music industry.
 She cited the country music industry's unwillingness to reckon with issues of misogyny and racism, as well as its reluctance to support artists from minority groups, as her reasons for doing so.
 Lee Greenwood criticized Morris for insulting country music and patriotism, saying that country music is by definition about patriotism.

-Feud with Morgan Wallen

-In early 2021, Morris spoke out against country artist Morgan Wallen when a video surfaced of him using the N-word, a racial slur.
-Morris wrote on social media: "We all know it wasn’t his first time using that word.
-We keep them rich and protected at all costs with no recourse" and "I don't care if it's awkward sitting down the row from you at the next awards show — call them out!"
-Morris said that she and her son received death threats after her comments on the incident.